Juye Incident: Causes

-The attack resulted from anger at Stenz, who had allegedly raped Chinese women in Juye county, Shandong.
+It has not been established who committed the killings, although it is most commonly assumed that the attack was launched by members of the Big Swords Society, a decentralized network of peasant groups formed for the purpose of self-defense against local threats, e.g., from bandits.
+Like the identities of the perpetrators, their specific motivations also remain unknown.
+However, it is clear that missionaries of the Society of the Divine Word, including Henle and Stenz, had gotten themselves involved in a number of local conflicts, which included indiscriminately taking the side of Chinese Christians who were parties to the disputes.
+Hence, it is possible that the killings were motivated by such local grievances.
+This was certainly the opinion of Stenz, who blamed the attack on the warden of a neighboring village (Cao Jia Zhuang, spelled "Tsaotyachuang" by Stenz and located about 10 km to the south of Zhang Jia Village).
+Stenz had denied the warden admission to the Catholic church as he had been accused of stealing an ox from a neighboring village.
+Stenz had, however, allowed comparatively wealthy families from the same village to convert to Catholicism.
+He believed that the attack was motivated by the ensuing dispute between the warden and the converts who had refused to pay for local temple feasts on the basis of their newly-adopted religion.

 Attack

-The mission compound where the incident took place was located in Zhang Jia Village (張家莊 (张家庄, Zhāng Jiā Zhuāng), spelled "Tshantyachuang" in writings by Georg M. Stenz), about 10 km northeast of the town of Juye and about 25 km northwest of the city of Jining.
-Georg M. Stenz was the priest stationed in Zhang Jia Village and the other two missionaries, Henle and Nies, had come to visit him.
-Stenz describes the events of the incident as follows: Before they went to bed shortly before midnight, the missionaries had practiced the Requiem Mass (Miseremini mei) for the following All Souls' Day.
-Stenz had given his room to his guests for the night and had moved into a vacant porter's room himself.
-Believing the area to be quiet, the missionaries did not take any precautions and Stenz left the door to his room unlocked.
-A band of twenty to thirty armed men broke into the mission compound shortly after the missionaries had gone to bed.
-They broke the door to the room where Henle and Nies were staying and killed the two missionaries.
-Both victims were found to have suffered numerous wounds from stabbing and both were dead shortly before midnight.
-The attackers searched for Stenz, but could not find him.
+Georg M. Stenz was the priest ("rector") stationed in Zhang Jia Village and the other two missionaries, Richard Henle and Franz Xaver Nies, had come to visit him there.
+Stenz describes the events of the incident as follows: Before they went to bed towards midnight, the missionaries had practiced the Requiem Mass ending with the song Miseremini mei ("Have pity on me") for the following All Souls' Day.
+Stenz had given his room to his guests for the night and had himself moved into a vacant small porter's room near the gate.
+Believing the area to be peaceful, the missionaries did not take any precautions and Stenz even left the door to his room unlocked.
+A band of twenty to thirty armed men invaded the mission compound shortly after the missionaries had gone to bed.
+They used force to break the door to the room where Henle and Nies were staying and killed the two missionaries inside.
+The attackers searched for Stenz in different parts of the compound, but could not find him as they mistakenly believed the porter's room was occupied by the porter.
+Hence, they only placed a guard in front of the room and did not enter it.
 They retreated when the local Chinese Christians arrived at the scene to help.
-It is not certain who committed the killings, but it is most commonly assumed that the attack was launched by members of the Big Swords Society.
+Both victims were found to have suffered numerous wounds from stabbing and both were dead while it was still shortly before midnight.